baehyunsol/Sodigy/LanguageDesign.md

 ## 4. Runtime performance

 Sodigy is not a system programming language.
 Making Sodigy as bare metal as C is a non-goal.
+I want Sodigy to be 2~3 times faster than Python.

 ## 5. Number system

-Sodigy uses arbitrary-width integers instead of fixed width integers and rational numbers instead of floating point numbers.

-I chose arbitrary-width integers because...
-(TODO)

-I chose rational numbers because...

-1. We cannot implement floating point numbers in Sodigy.
-We have to add a lot of built-ins to the language if we want floating points.
-That'll make Sodigy less portable.
-2. `0.1 + 0.2 == 0.3`
-3. If fp performance matters (e.g. you want to multiply numbers 1 billion times), Sodigy is not for you.
-See #4.
-Sodigy is not CUDA/C/Rust.
+Sodigy uses arbitrary width integers.
+I want to avoid all the uglinesses from fixed size integers.
+You know, Python uses arbitrary width integers but people still use it!